notrab/dumbo/examples/context-view-smarty/README.md

 # Context Example

-This example demonstrates how to pass a render closure to context and generate a view using the latte template engine.
+This example demonstrates how to pass a render closure to context and generate a view using the smarty template engine.

 ## Running the Example